 Traveling: Our traveling program is a bit more competitive and you travel and play other teams in the metro area.
 Teams are built from tryouts which are scored by independent parties .
 Kids are placed on teams based on their scores and evaluations AAA/AA/A depending on number of kids and teams per grade.
 Plan on 3-4 days a week and on average 3 weekend tournaments.

-North Star: North Star in a recreational level league very similar to our In-House program however you do play neighboring communities (ie. Blaine, Shoreview, St. Anthony).
-This league is for 13-15 year olds and games are played during the week and includes an end of season tournament.
+GSRec (prev.
+North Star): The Gopher State Rec League (GSRec - previously North Star League) is a recreational level league very similar to our In-House program however you do play neighboring communities (ie. Blaine, Shoreview, St. Anthony).
+This league is for 13-15 year olds and games are played during the week, with an optional end of season tournament.

 Senior League: Senior league is geared for High School students U16 and U17-19 and begins after the High School program ends.
 There are varying levels of play including AAA/AA and is ran more like the traveling program.